stringify-app/stringify-cli/README.md

 To get started, please follow the installation instructions below.

 ## Installation
-You can install the Stringify CLI using npm, make sure [Node.js](https://nodejs.org/) is installed on your system first.
+You can install the Stringify CLI using npm, make sure [Node.js](https://nodejs.org/) version 10 or higher is installed on your system first.

 Run the following command to install the Stringify CLI globally:
 ```bash